Update: Philips Recalls Trilogy EVO Ventilators Over Foam Health Risks

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in a Philips CPAP machine lawsuit.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in a Philips CPAP machine lawsuit.
 We are handling individual litigation nationwide and currently accepting new Philips CPAP machine recall cases in all 50 states.

 If you or a loved one was injured by a recalled Philips CPAP machine, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a lawsuit, and our lawyers can help you receive fair compensation.